 Will get to the redeeming aspects but in the main, it's more naked emperor and the empire.
 Not for disclosure or discussion, else, the bubble pops and the substance turns into a sham.
 Might be oh–so flash and hypnotic.
 The sounds are colourful and inviting, words a clever and memorable lick.
 Forms a culture and language that feels fresh and sexy.
 The identification is in poetry that's big on being rude and bravado.
 Full of developing slang, which the initiated–into, repeat until it becomes their own.
 Hey, gotta say, have been doing this myself.

-A computer programme checks the spell works.
-Oh yes, most is a form of linguistic programming that defies a rational understanding alone, and why–works.
+A computer program checks the spell works.
+Oh yes, most is a form of linguistic programing that defies a rational understanding alone, and why–works.

 All a blast, if not looking too deep and its design for mental enslavement and shekels, for the few, who're never seen.